mstksg/backprop/renders/backprop-mnist.md

 ===

-Now, *backprop* does require *primitive* differentiable operations on our relevant types to be defined. *backprop* uses these primitive `Op`s to tie everything together.
-Ideally we’d import these from a library that implements these for you, and the end-user never has to make `Op` primitives.
+Now, *backprop* does require *primitive* differentiable operations on our relevant types to be defined. *backprop* uses these primitive operations to tie everything together.
+Ideally we'd import these from a library that implements these for you, and the end-user never has to make these primitives.

-But in this case, I’m going to put the definitions here to show that there isn’t any magic going on.
-If you’re curious, refer to [documentation for `Op`] for more details on how `Op` is implemented and how this works.
+But in this case, I'm going to put the definitions here to show that there isn't any magic going on.
+If you're curious, refer to [documentation for `Op`] for more details on how `Op` is implemented and how this works.